LubinKerhuel/hugo/content/post/pitot-build/index.md

 - one uBlox M8N GPS and
 - one MTK3339.

 The uBlox trace presented on the map below is better than the MTK trace.
 The uBlox chip was used for the curves above.
-The MTK trace can be shown on the map by opening the [google map link](https://www.google.com/maps/d/u/0/embed?mid=1-K7dsmfbMCDL3IQK1z3IEtSduB2OWXr9).
-KML file can be opened with Google Earth to get a 3D view of the trace.
+The MTK trace can be shown on the map (top left icon).The KML file can be opened with Google Earth which provide a 3D view of the trace showing the height of the plane.

 <iframe src="https://www.google.com/maps/d/u/0/embed?mid=1-K7dsmfbMCDL3IQK1z3IEtSduB2OWXr9" width="640" height="480"></iframe>